netdata/go.d.plugin/modules/postgres/README.md

 ### Debug mode

-To troubleshoot issues with the `postgresql` collector, run the `go.d.plugin` with the debug option enabled.
+To troubleshoot issues with the `postgres` collector, run the `go.d.plugin` with the debug option enabled.
 The output should give you clues as to why the collector isn't working.

 - Navigate to the `plugins.d` directory, usually at `/usr/libexec/netdata/plugins.d/`.
 If that's not the case on